 The question often comes up if we can grow anything in the greenhouse during the winter, or at least during what we call the second winter (early spring).
-It was still pretty much winter here (March 10) when I planted the peas.
-Now, you need to understand that we are in Zone 3, March IS winter with 2 feet of snow on the ground and possibly more snow to come at my first attempt to grow early peas in an unheated greenhouse.
+It was still pretty much winter here (March 10) with 2 feet of snow on the ground and possibly more snow to come at my first attempt to grow early peas in an unheated greenhouse.
 How to grow early peas in the winter in an unheated greenhouse under freezing winter conditions?

 How to plant early peas